michaellihs/michaellihs.github.io/about.md

 permalink: /about/
 ---

 Welcome to my blog!
-My name is Michael Lihs and I live in Karlsruhe, Germany.
+My name is Michael Lihs and I live in Stuttgart, Germany.
 The topics on this blog originate from some of my professional and leisure activities.

-At my current job as a web developer I mainly do
+At my current job as a web service developer at Bosch I mainly do

+* [Spring-Boot] and development with Java
+* Continuous Integration and Continuous Delivery with [Jenkins]
+* Cloud Computing with [Cloud Foundry] and [BOSH]
+* DevOps stuff with [Docker], [Vagrant], [Chef] and [Berkshelf]

+Previously, I worked with:

 * [TYPO3 CMS] and [TYPO3 Flow] Backend development
 * [solr search] integration
 * Quality Assurance and Testing with [Behat] and [Jenkins]
-* DevOps stuff with [Vagrant], [Chef] and [Berkshelf]

 In my blog posts I want to share some of my experience with those tools and provide some best practices.